Our products

 How to choose good smoked salmon

-The quality of smoked salmon is what differentiates an excellent toast from a mediocre one.
-Not all smoked salmon is created equal, and understanding the differences will help you choose better.
+The quality of smoked salmon is what makes the difference between an excellent toast and a mediocre one.
+Not all smoked salmon is the same, and understanding the differences will help you choose better.

-- Cold-smoked vs. hot-smoked: Cold-smoked salmon is cured with salt and smoked at less than 30 degrees for hours.
+• Cold-smoked vs. hot-smoked: cold-smoked salmon is cured with salt and smoked at less than 30 degrees Celsius for hours.
 The result is a silky texture, delicate flavor, and slices that can be folded and elegantly placed on the toast.
-Hot-smoked salmon is cooked at 60 to 80 degrees: the texture is firmer, the flavor more intense, and it flakes easily.
-For toasts, cold-smoked is generally better due to its versatility and presentation.
+Hot-smoked salmon is cooked at 60-80 degrees Celsius: the texture is firmer, the flavor more intense, and it flakes easily.
+For toasts, cold-smoked is generally better for its versatility and presentation.

-- Cut: Thin, hand-cut slices are the most versatile for toasts.
-Look for wide slices that you can fold over the bread, not small pieces or scraps.
+• Cut: thin, hand-cut slices are the most versatile for toasts.
+Look for wide slices that you can fold over the bread, not small pieces or trimmings.
 If you buy a whole piece, cut it diagonally with a sharp knife to get large slices.

 The ideal bread for each toast